|Nutrition Facts (per serving)|

-- Choose fully ripe, small olives for dry salt-curing.
+Choose fully ripe, small olives for dry salt-curing.
 Remove and discard any stems that are still attached.
-Rinse the olives clean with water and drain them well in a colander.
+Rinse olives clean with water and drain well in a colander.

 Glass Jar or Crock Method

-- Spread a 1/4-inch thick layer of the salt over the bottom of a large glass jar or ceramic crock.
+Spread a 1/4-inch-thick layer of salt over the bottom of a large glass jar or ceramic crock.
 Add a layer of olives on top of the salt.
-It's okay if the layer is 2 olives deep, but it shouldn't be more than that.
+The layer should be 2 olives or less deep.

-- Cover the layer of olives with more salt.
+Cover layer of olives with more salt.
 Add another layer of olives.
 Repeat until all the olives are completely covered in salt.

 Muslin Bag Method

-- Rinse the salt off of an olive and taste it.
-If it is still too bitter, continue to cure the olives, adding salt to absorb the juices, and testing the flavor about once a week.
-When ready, olives cured by the dry salt method will have shriveled up and have a very mildly bitter but pleasant flavor.
+Rinse salt off of an olive and taste it.
+If it is still too bitter, continue to cure the olives, adding salt to absorb juices, and testing the flavor about once a week.
+When ready, olives cured by the dry salt method will be shriveled up and have a mildly bitter, but pleasant flavor.

-- Once the olives have reached that stage, brush off or very quickly rinse off the salt.
-If you rinse, spread the olives out in a single layer and let them dry off completely before proceeding.
-This can take several hours (overnight is fine).
+Once olives have reached that stage, brush off or very quickly rinse off salt.
+If you rinse, spread olives out in a single layer and let them dry off completely before proceeding.
+This can take several hours, so leave them overnight if you like.

-- Toss the cured olives with 1 tablespoon of extra-virgin olive oil.
-Store at room temperature for up to 1 month, in the refrigerator for up to 6 months, or in the freezer for up to a year.
+- Store in an airtight container at room temperature for up to one month, in the refrigerator for up to six months, or in the freezer for up to a year.